heidezomp/dbus-zig/README.md

 # dbus-zig

-Work in progress D-Bus client library written in Zig
+Trying to build a D-Bus client library written in pure Zig.

+## Status

+There's nothing substantial to see here yet.